-As noted, in both years teachers felt that SmartGraphs activities were successful for their students.
-The following are examples of teacher comments on the activities.
+In both years teachers felt that SmartGraphs activities were successful for their students.
+The following are examples of teacher comments on the activities:

 It is very good for making them consider different motions with a graph; many of them hadn't considered starting away from the origin.